barakasamuel/Akan-name-generator/README.md

 - Input your birth date and gender.
 - Automatically calculate the day of the week you were born.
 - Display your corresponding Akan name.
-- Simple and responsive user interface.
+- clear and elaborative user interface.

 ## programming languages used(tech)